Skip to Content

 Center for Public Justice

-Madi Allen is the Advocacy Manager at the Center for Public Justice.
-In this position she coordinates the planning, implementation, and evaluation of all aspects of CPJ’s organizational advocacy in policy coalitions.
-She is passionate about loving her neighbor well by advocating for them.
-Before joining CPJ Madi worked in Maternal Mental Health advocacy.
-She graduated from Covenant College with her bachelors in Community Development and obtained her Masters in Public Health from the University of Virginia.
+Madi Allen is the Director of Family and Caregiving Policy at the Center for Public Justice.
+In this position she leads CPJ’s efforts to develop and advance policy solutions that strengthen families and support caregivers.
+Madi is a Covenant College alum with a degree in Community Development and received her Masters in Public Health from the University of Virginia.

 Read more